ITSLeeds/od/cran-comments.md

 Update DESCRIPTION with non English words single quoted after initial submission.

+In the second almost identical submission a URL was fixed, apologies for missing that.

 ## Test environments
 * local R installation, R 4.0.2